 UPDATE: Rose Parade Travel Package information is now available through the UMass Amherst Alumni Association!

 Options range from tickets-only to land and air accommodations!
-Deposits are requested by June 16, 2017.
+Reservations will be taken until Sept.
+19, 2017.

 Elated band members celebrated as the selection was announced in a Tournament of Roses video played at halftime during today’s UMass football game versus Wagner.